iblamerex/Trick-Src/README.md

 # Trick-Src
-Official Trick Bot Src Leaked by ReXx and Adarsh
+Official Trick Bot Src Developed by ReXx and Adarsh in Python

+# Screenshot